 Cloning is an excellent method of key duplication – it’s simple, it’s fast and it’s accurate and best of all, reduces the need for going to the customer's vehicle in the parking lot.
-There are over 280 million registered vehicles on the road today and Hy-Ko’s cloning-based ChipKey® Car Key program is able to duplicate keys for up to 85% of those vehicles.
+There are over 280 million registered vehicles on the road today and Hy-Ko’s cloning-based ChipKey® Car Key program is able to duplicate keys for over 92% of today's most popular vehicles.

-The average vehicle age of those 280 million is 11.8 years!
+The average vehicle age of those 280 million is 12.2 years old!
 Customers looking for spare keys are commonly looking for extra keys for these older vehicles but we carry keys for newer models also.

 Most keys are programmed IN-STORE in 15 seconds or less!